brunobrr/bdc/README.md

-Aim to facilitate the **documentation, visualization, and interpretation of results** of data quality tests, in all steps, several files documenting the results of the workflow are saved automatically in a folder named “Output”.
+Aim to facilitate the **documentation, visualization, and interpretation of results** of data quality tests, in all steps, several files documenting the workflow results are saved automatically in a folder named “Output”.
 These files include i) r**ecords needing further inspection**, ii) **databases** containing the results of each step, iii) **figures**, and iv) **data-quality reports** documenting the results.